HYDRA: Model Factorization Framework for Black-Box LLM Personalization: Additional Experimental Results and Analysis

 \subsection{Effect of Black-Box LLM Adapters}

 We evaluate the effectiveness of different black-box LLM adapters in Table~\ref{tab:adapter}.
 Due to the inaccessibility to model internal parameters, BBox-Adapter is the only black-box LLM adapter available, apart from our proposed \method-Adapter.
-We observe that \method-Adapter outperforms or achieves competitive performance compared to BBox-Adapter when applied under the same personalization settings (as discussed in Section~\ref{subsec:modelfact}).
+Based on Table~\ref{tab:adapter}, it can be observed that \method-Adapter outperforms BBox-Adapter when applied under the same personalization settings (as discussed in Section~\ref{subsec:modelfact}).
 This result demonstrates the effectiveness of our adapter module design, which captures both global and user-specific knowledge to further adapt to personalized model outputs.